yetanotherco/aligned_layer/README.md

 [2024-06-17T21:59:09Z INFO  aligned] Your proof was not included in the batch.
 ```

 If you want to verify your proof in your own contract, use a static call to the Aligned contract.
 You can use the following [Caller Contract](contracts/src/core/VerifyBatchInclusionCaller.sol) as an example.
+The code will look like this:

 ```solidity
 (bool callWasSuccessfull, bytes memory proofIsIncluded) = targetContract.staticcall(